juhawilppu/try-to-understand/README.md

 # TryToUnderstand

-Language learning platform where you explain words (in written) and try to guess what other have explained.
-Gain points by successful guesses.
+Language learning platform where you explain words (in writing) and try to guess what other have explained.
+Gain points with each successful guess by you or others.

+## Architecture

+Built using React, NodeJS and PostgreSQL.
+Frontend uses TypeScript but backend doesn't (yet).
+Uses Google OAuth 2.0 for authentication.

+Deployed as a NodeJS service where the compiled frontend code is baked in and served using express.
+Contains scripts for Google App Engine and Heroku deployment.
+Deployment expects to have a remote PostgreSQL running somewhere.

 ## How to run locally